theforeman/theforeman.org/plugins/foreman_discovery/2.0/index.md

 Make sure *foreman_url* setting is present in the Foreman Proxy configuration file.

     # grep foreman_url /etc/foreman-proxy/settings.yml
     :foreman_url: https://FOREMAN_HOST

 This should by done automatically by our installer.
 It is a good idea to check if the host responds properly and there are no firewalls blocking the communication.

+## 3.3 Permissions

+The plugin will create a Role called Discovery when first started.
+This can be assigned to roles for non-admins to allow them to use the discovery plugin.
+Alternatively assign the `perform_discovery` permission to an existing Role.

 # 4. Usage

+Foreman Discovery plugin provides user interface, API and CLI.

+## 4.1 Hardware discovery

 Boot a machine in any provisioning network that was configured with the default PXE configuration above.
 It should register with Foreman and appear in *Hosts > Discovered Hosts*.

+## 4.2 Manual provisioning

-Select it and choose Provision.
+Select a discovered host and choose Provision.
 This will redirect to the normal Edit page for a Host, with the discovered data filled in where possible.
 Fill in the details as normal.

 On save, Foreman modifies the host's PXELinux file on the TFTP server and reboots the discovered host, after which it boots into an installer for the